-Fourth, there is evidence that industry-related factors such as competition and maturity, and firm-specific factors such as size, age, stage of internationalization, and earliness, affect managers' perceptions of opportunities and challenges in foreign markets (e.g., Aliasghar et al., 2019b; Gerschewski et al., 2020; Gerschewski et al., 2015).
-For example, Gerschewski and Xiao (2015) found evidence that, compared to other firms, INVs place more emphasis on financial performance.
-Since the versatile frameworks developed in this study seek to capture heterogeneities by explicitly accounting for different approaches, they can be used to capture export performance assessment in various types of SMEs.
+Fourth, there is evidence that industry-related factors, such as competition and maturity, and firm-specific factors, such as size, age, stage of internationalization, and earliness, affect managers' perceptions of opportunities and challenges in foreign markets (e.g., Aliasghar et al. 2019; Gerschewski et al. 2020; Gerschewski, Rose, and Lindsay 2015).
+For example, Gerschewski and Xiao (2015) found evidence that, compared with other firms, international new ventures place more emphasis on financial performance.
+Because the versatile frameworks developed in this study aim to capture heterogeneities by explicitly accounting for different approaches, they can be used to capture export performance assessment in various types of SMEs.
 It also will be valuable to examine the role of industry- and firm-specific factors on SME managers' assessment of their firms' export performance.
 The developed measures can also be used to examine the relationship between export performance and other constructs of interest.
 Such studies should serve to enhance our understanding of validity of the developed measures.
-These are important topics that go beyond the scope of this study, but represent useful directions for future research.
+These are important topics that go beyond the scope of this study but represent useful directions for future research.

 Fifth, the conceptualization and measurement of export performance in this study were based on the judgments and priorities of the key manager in each firm.
-In SMEs, the key manager tends to plays a crucial role in the firm's decision making.
+In SMEs, the key manager tends to play a crucial role in the firm's decision making.
 However, in some firms, multiple managers may be involved with evaluating export performance.
-In such conditions, it would be advisable to account for the perspectives of multiple informants, potentially incorporating the opinions of a panel of managers (Dabić et al., 2019; Elbanna et al., 2020).
-Future studies could employ a combination of fuzzy AHP and the Delphi method to incorporate multiple decision makers' inputs and integrate them in a systematic manner to arrive at a single firm-level assessment that represents the group's aggregated view.
-For more information about the use of Delphi-AHP in supporting group decision making, see Lai et al. (2002) and Hsu et al. (2010).
+In such conditions, it would be advisable to account for the perspectives of multiple informants, potentially incorporating the opinions of a panel of managers (Dabić et al. 2019; Elbanna, Hsieh, and Child 2020).
+Future studies could employ a combination of FAHP and the Delphi method to incorporate multiple decision makers' inputs and integrate them systematically to arrive at a single firm-level assessment that represents the group's aggregated view.
+For more information about the use of Delphi-AHP in supporting group decision making, see Lai, Wong, and Cheung (2002) and Hsu, Lee, and Kreng (2010)